cdfwWildlifeGenetics/publications/Myotis lucifugus WNS/Dryad README.md

 Dataset DOI: [10.5061/dryad.ncjsxkt66](https://doi.org/10.5061/dryad.ncjsxkt66)

 ## Description of the data and file structure
-This dataset contains all analytical code for this project along with associated files, two versions of the final VCF, and selection statistic output files.
+This dataset contains all analytical code for this manuscript along with associated data files, two versions of the final VCF, and selection statistic output files.

 ## Data Files
 #### VCFs: